US Metro Real Estate Intelligence

 Internal Structure

-Nashville's 14 counties show moderate divergence — Williamson County carries the most risk (High Risk) while Macon County anchors the lower end.
+Nashville's 14 counties show moderate divergence — Williamson County carries the most risk (Elevated) while Davidson County anchors the lower end.

 14 of 14 counties scored

 Nashville, TN shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Williamson County contributes the most structural risk (High Risk, driven by permit growth), while Macon County anchors the lower end (Below Average).
+Williamson County contributes the most structural risk (Elevated, driven by permit growth), while Davidson County anchors the lower end (Average).

 Within-metro factor percentiles (0 = lowest risk, 100 = highest risk)